octokit/plugin-rest-endpoint-methods.js/docs/repos/requestPagesBuild.md

 ---
-name: Request a GitHub Enterprise Cloud Pages build
+name: Request a GitHub Pages build
 example: octokit.rest.repos.requestPagesBuild({ owner, repo })
 route: POST /repos/{owner}/{repo}/pages/builds
 scope: repos
 type: API method
 ---

-# Request a GitHub Enterprise Cloud Pages build
+# Request a GitHub Pages build

 You can request that your site be built from the latest revision on the default branch.
 This has the same effect as pushing a commit to your default branch, but does not require an additional commit.
 Manually triggering page builds can be helpful when diagnosing build warnings and failures.